jungjinggg/tech241_ci-cd/cicd_jenkins.md

    ![ci merge configure](images/ci_merge2.png)

-## Job 3: copy app from the main branch and push to prodection
+## Job 3: copy app from the main branch and push to production
 1) Copy the app folder
 2) SSH into EC2 instance
 3) Navigate to the app folder